EDUCBA

 In this example, we will learn how to use the SUMPRODUCT function using simple arithmetic values.

-Consider the below example, which has some random numbers in two columns which are shown below.
+Consider the example below, which has some random numbers in two columns shown below.

 SUMPRODUCT table

-Assume that we need to multiply both the A and B column values and sum the result.
-We can do it by applying the SUMPRODUCT function by following the below steps.
+We must multiply the A and B column values and sum the result.
+We can do it by applying the SUMPRODUCT function following the steps below.

 Step 1 – Click on the cell where you want the result.